PaddiM8/asahi-battery-threshold/README.md

 A small daemon that makes it possible to set a charging threshold for laptops running Asahi Linux.

+## DEPRECATED

+This tool is finally no longer necessary!
+See [More information](https://github.com/PaddiM8/asahi-battery-threshold/issues/3)

 ## How it works

 Since the kernel-side doesn't yet support setting an actual threshold,